Finding Spirituality in Recovery

 Everyone and anyone can benefit from spiritual practices, even those who do not suffer from addiction- we often encourage families and loved ones to learn about spirituality.
 The search for meaning is especially important when healing from addiction to drugs and alcohol.
 When we are able to incorporate spirituality with the recovery treatment process, it can help our guests understand themselves, stay dedicated to their recovery journey and also connect to a greater sense of purpose.

 As previously mentioned, spirituality is a broad concept that means something different to everyone.
 The main concept being finding the meaning and purpose in life, and this is something every single individual will experience.
 It is a connection that is greater than just oneself.
 It can be connecting with nature, the universe, God, a different higher power and all of society/humanity.

 Different people respond differently to each spiritual experience because everyone is connected to each other and themselves differently.
 While one person may lean on God, church, religion and The Bible or other holy scriptures or books, others may seek healing from nature, music or art.
 At The Best Treatment Center we know there is no wrong way to seek spirituality in the recovery process.
 The important aspect is to find something that personally speaks to each individual that helps find meaning through existence and individual experiences.
-We encourage our clients to step out of their comfort zone when it comes to spirituality and be accepting of all other views.
+We encourage our guests to step out of their comfort zone when it comes to spirituality and be accepting of all other views.
 Whatever you can connect with to stay clean and sober is the ultimate goal.

 The larger questions in life is what spirituality is all about.
 These questions are: